barichd/brailleorch/borframework.md

 The fourth phase is to develop the Play-along function described in the last chapter.
 This will ease braille music reading, and enhance the learning progress and quality for blind musicians.

 The fifth phase is to develop a Sibelius plug-in, directly exporting .bor files from Sibelius.
 Musicxml exported from Sibelius has some information missing, because there are special user items.
-We can use Manuscript Language to make the braille version more close to the original score.
+We can use Manuscript Language to make the braille version more close to the original.
 Unspecified items can also be exported and tagged for manual editing.
-BMML exported from this plugin is not correctly formatted, so this tool has to be delayed to the time BrailleOrch is powerful and flexible enough.
+BMML exported from this plugin may not correctly formatted, so this tool has to be delayed to the time BrailleOrch is powerful and flexible enough.

 The last phase is to develop the braille music composing function.
 Since the software can already recognize common braille music signs entered, the main focus is on advanced signs, creating parts and groups, writing chord symbols, handling visual appearance, Midi functions etc.